General Beach Monitoring Information

 - Crissy Field (Crissy Field East and Crissy Field West)

 - Baker Beach (Baker Beach East, Baker Beach at Lobos Creek, and Baker Beach West)

 - Ocean Beach (at the foot of Balboa Street, at the foot of Lincoln Way, and the foot of Sloat Boulevard)

-- Results for samples collected one day are not available until the next day because it takes time to culture the bacteria in order to obtain an accurate estimate of their abundance.
+- Results are available the day after the samples are taken because it takes time to culture the bacteria in order to obtain an accurate estimate of their abundance.
 Beaches are posted and the public is notified 18 to 24 hours after an elevated concentration of bacteria occurs.
 This is done in case the elevated bacteria concentrations persist.